hojmark/drift/README_dev.md

 A *discovered* device (on the network) will only match a *declared* device (in the spec) if the device ID matches.

-In the spec, you can mark one or more addresses with `is_id: true` to indicate which should contribute to the device ID.
-If no addresses are marked, the first available address is used according to this order of preference: IPv4 → IPv6 → MAC → hostname.
-Addresses not marked as identifiers are treated as metadata and do not affect how the device is identified or matched.
+In the spec, you can mark one or more addresses with `is_id: true` (or leave it unspecified, which will default to `true`) to indicate which should contribute to the device ID.
+Addresses marked with `is_id: false` are treated as metadata and do not affect how the device is identified or matched.

 ## Installation Options